stecape/Blue/README.md

-# What is AMARILLO
+# What is Blue
-MQTT ComDriver between a Node-React-Express-PostgreSQL WebApp and ESP32
+Authentication and user management
 # Getting Started
 You need a Postgres database running.
 Docker is a good solution.